sivatejaa/sivatejaa/README.md

-### Hi there 👋 This is Sivateja Raju Thangala and I am a java developer and currently Pursuing master's in Applied Computer Science at Northwest Missouri State University.
-Also worked at IBM.
+### Hi there 👋 This is Sivateja Raju Thangala and I am a Full stack java developer and also recently graduated in Applied Computer Science at Northwest Missouri State University.
+Worked at TechMahindra(Comviva technologies), IBM , Virinchi Technologies.

+### You can find my acedemic projects source here.